bwpearre/birds/align/README.md

   * MIC_DATA is an MxP array of doubles, with M samples per song (same M as above) and P segments of non-song (silence, cage noise, white noise, etc).
 Alignment here is irrelevant.
   * fs is the sampling frequency in Hz, and must be the same as above.

+I've standardised on requiring the name of the bird, and the directory in which the data files are to be found.